Montessori Practical Life for Babies & Toddlers: Simple Daily Routines

 - involve repetition

-Instead of being told what not to do, children are shown what they can do.
+Instead of constantly being told what not to do, toddlers are shown what they can do and how they can participate meaningfully in everyday life.

 That shift is powerful.